neuronsimulator/nrn/docs/python/modelspec/programmatic/topology/geometry.rst

-.. function:: x3d
+.. function:: section.x3d(i)

-    Syntax:
-        ``section.x3d(i)``

-        ``h.x3d(i, sec=section)``

-    Description:
+              h.x3d(i, sec=section)

     Returns the x coordinate of the ith point in the 3-d list of the ``section`` (or in the second form, if no section is specified of NEURON's current default section).
 As with :func:`n3d`, temporarily setting the default section is slightly more efficient when dealing with large numbers of queries about the same section; the tradeoff is a loss of code clarity.

     .. seealso::
         :func:`y3d`, :func:`z3d`, :func:`arc3d`, :func:`diam3d`